 (Late payment charge)

-If your school does not meet the Standards of Accreditation of NAPS, your school will receive a refund that is equal to the Annual Accreditation Fee.
+If your school does not meet the Standards of Accreditation of N.A.P.S., your school will not pay the Initial Accreditation Fee and the Application Fee is non-refundable.

 National Association of Private School accredited school graduates are accepted at colleges and universities, providing they have the proper academic credentials, testing and transcripts.
 However, some colleges may wish to validate the high school diploma before admission of the student may be approved.
 Private colleges and on-line private colleges follow different policies for admission and may require other options for college admission.